 When it comes to moving, just the thought can feel overwhelming.
 But don’t despair.
 We’re here to guide you, so you can make the best choice for your needs and budget when it comes to your Florida move.

 There’s a variety of options for renting trucks in nearly every major U.S. city, but before you decide to save a few bucks and go the DIY route, ask yourself if you’re truly ready to deal with everything it entails.
-Make sure you’re really ready to drive long distances and put in long hours.
+Do you want to drive long distances and put in long hours?
 And do you have a support system to help you through the whole ordeal?
 Oh, and don’t forget to research any applicable regulations, so you can avoid potential (pricey) fines down the road.

 Portable Moving and Storage Containers

 Portable moving and storage companies like PODS offer a good compromise between paying full-service movers to avoid lifting a finger and doing absolutely everything on your own.
-With flexible, built-in storage options delivered right to your driveway and access to local packing and loading assistance, you can customize your move to make it just what you need it to be, all on your own time.
+With flexible, built-in storage options, container delivery right to your driveway, and access to local packing and loading assistance, you can customize your move to make it just what you need it to be, all on your own time.
 Plus, you won’t have to worry about navigating unfamiliar roads with a big rental truck because PODS does the driving for you.

 Be sure to read our pro packing tips and all the other useful guides on the PODS Blog to make the whole process go as smoothly as possible.
 In fact, if you want to try to avoid any hiccups along the way, a moving checklist can be a lifesaver!